 Confused about which country to dive next?
 Unsure of dive seasons and when best to visit?
-Tired of having to create your own itinerary?
-Well have no fear!
-We’ve done the research for you!
+Fear not – we’ve done the research for you!

 Far from the monotony of modern life, the congested city streets, the overbearing concrete jungle and the senseless sounds of society, there lies the underwater kingdom of Raja Ampat in Indonesia’s West Papua Province.